Rudy200724/JARVIS/README.md

 ---

-# How JARVIS Works
+# 9. How JARVIS Works

 For every user request:

 1. User speech is transcribed in real time using RealtimeSTT (audio mode).
 2. Commands are checked against the automation layer.
 3. If no automation command matches, the request is routed to the AI reasoning engine.
-4. The request is sent through OpenRouter to the currently active model (Gemini, GPT-4o Mini, or DeepSeek).
+4. The request is sent through OpenRouter to the currently active model.
 5. The selected model generates a streamed response.
 6. Responses are synthesized into natural speech using ElevenLabs.
 7. Conversation history is preserved for the current session.